shaolinmkz/fast-food-fast/README.md

 # Fast-Food-Fast V2
 Fast-Food-Fast​ is a food delivery service app for a restaurant where you can place your order and get your food as soon as possible.
 It is written in Javascript(NodeJs for server), HTML and CSS.
+The app version has been upgraded to version 2 which is for production.
+The version 1 is for the dummy database using data structure.
+Thus for this purpose, use the v2 routes all through.
+The routes have been specified in the _Installation & Testing_ section.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.